 "The Silo Restaurant" opened its doors in April of 1998 and 30 days later Richard Hastings handed the keys over to his son Alan believing he had the energy and foresight to take the refreshment stand to new heights.
 It seems he was right.
-Alan set forth in the genuine spirit of an environmentalist and sought out ways to reuse and recycle items to outfit the restaurant.
-He created tables, seating and countertops from recycled church pews and has selected “Greenware” - plant-based cups, lids and utensils – and is even using the grease from his fryers to power a fleet of gas free vehicles known as "Veggie cars.”
+Alan Hastings set forth in the genuine spirit of an environmentalist and sought out ways to re-use and recycle items to outfit the restaurant.
+He created tables, seating and countertops from recycled church pews and has selected “Greenware” - plant based cups, lids and utensils, and is even using the grease from his fryer's to power a fleet of gas free vehicles known as "Veggie cars".

 Although The Silo remains a landmark, having observed the changing of the landscape of the Lewiston waterfront for nearly 100 years, it is now a thriving restaurant serving thousands of patrons from all over the world each week!
-Like The Silo itself, the restaurant of the same name has evolved over time and is now serving up a fantastic variety of high quality menu items that are in tune with the ever-changing tastes of its patrons.
-The staff has recently launched a new catering menu, which includes carving stations and the option of having a real Silo chef at a location of your choice, making your event a gathering to remember!
+Like The Silo itself, the restaurant has evolved over time and is now serving up a fantastic variety of high quality menu items that are in tune with the ever changing tastes of its patrons.
+They have recently launched a new catering menu, which includes carving stations and the option of having a real Silo chef join you at a location of your choice, making your event a gathering to remember!
 Let the Silo cater your next event, stop in for a meal, or take one away!
 History never tasted so good!